 The Rate of Force Development (ROFD) is represented by the Rf gradient and the gray tangential line; it is the product of the effectiveness of the lifter’s Starting and Accelerating Strengths.

 Fm represents the maximum force achieved in the action.
-Notice how the force production in the dynamic phase forms a curve; this is because the muscles cannot achieve maximum force in the lengthened (bottom position of a squat, press, or deadlift) position, then accumulate force once the dynamic phase begins up to a maximum somewhere in the middle of the movement, then decceleration mechanisms kick in in the body as the bones and joints near lock-out position.
+Notice how the force production in the dynamic phase forms a curve; this is because the muscles cannot achieve maximum force in the lengthened (bottom position of a squat, press, or deadlift) position, then accumulate force once the dynamic phase begins up to a maximum somewhere in the middle of the movement, then deceleration mechanisms kick in in the body as the bones and joints near lock-out position.

 The following graph shows the precise indices for each elemental strength.